aorith/fittest_creature/README.md

 # fittest_ship
-Evolutionary steering behaviours with genetic algorithm written in python
+Evolutionary Genetic Algorithm for Steering Behaviours written in python with pygame

 ## Disclaimer

+Firstly thanks to Daniel Shiffman for the idea, the nature of code, and his awesome videos.

+If someone reads this know that you're welcome to point code mistakes (there will be) :)

 This is more of a remainder for myself if I forget how does it work in the future, but I hope it helps anyone interested in python and genetic algorithms.